How to introduce pets to children

 The first introduction between families and pets will often take place at the breeder’s house or rescue centre.
 Taking a kitten or puppy into your home will be a new experience for them, and it’s important they feel comfortable and safe in their new surroundings.

 Teach children to be calm and gentle with your pet.
 Younger children need to quickly learn that the new family member is a living, breathing creature.
-One that they can feel scared, worried, and uncomfortable, just like humans do.
+One where they can feel scared, worried, and uncomfortable, just like humans do.

 How you introduce your new pet will depend on your children’s ages.
 For younger children, it’s about learning how to handle and interact with a cat or dog safely.
 Let your pet become comfortable and familiar with the new surroundings.
 Give them the chance to get settled into their new home.